tonybutzer/notebook/awsBinderDemo.md

 https://zapier.com/blog/scale-yourself-scott-hanselman/

-## How's GA Doing - whatevere happened to that Africa stuff?
+## How's GA Doing - what ever happened to that Africa stuff?

 ```